Home Sale Calculator: How to Find Your Net Proceeds

 If you sell your home and still owe a mortgage, you'll have to pay it off with your home sale proceeds.

-This means if your home sells for $400,000 but still owes $50,000 on your mortgage, $50,000 will be deducted from your sale proceeds to pay off your mortgage lender.
+If your home sells for $400,000 but still owes $50,000 on your mortgage, $50,000 will be deducted from your sale proceeds to pay off your mortgage lender.

 You can contact your lender to find out if there are any extra fees for paying off your mortgage early, and what the steps are.
 According to the Consumer Financial Protection Bureau, lenders must usually respond to these requests within seven business days.[3]